MarcoResh/SB_T41_4on_2ext/README.md

 # SB_T41_4on_2ext
-Sketches to test functions of the SB_T41_4on_2ext.
+Files supporting the Model SB_T41_4on_2ext used for animatronic props.
-This repository contains example sketch files to test features of the Stepper Boss, Model SB_T41_4on_2ext.
+This repository contains example sketch files to test all functions, I/O Pinout diagram, and mounting DWG, DXF and PDF files for the Stepper Boss, Model SB_T41_4on_2ext.
 Available at Muvmotors.com.

 The Stepper Boss, Model SB_T41_4on_2ext, is a carrier board with all SMD parts and headers soldered and ready to receive the modules (modules not provided) your project requires